Documents Needed to Apply

 Financial Aid Eligibility -- Need Analysis

 Some financial aid is offered to students based on financial need.
-Need is determined by the following formula:
+Financial need is determined by the following U.S. Department of Education formula:

-(Estimated cost of attendance) minus (Expected Family Contribution1) minus (Expected Financial Aid) equals Need
+(Estimated cost of attendance) minus (Expected Family Contribution1) minus (Expected Financial Aid) equals Financial Need

 The Expected Family Contribution (EFC) is determined by a federal formula based on information reported on the student's FAFSA application.
 The EFC is the number that's used to determine a student's eligibility for federal student financial aid.
 This number results from the financial information a student and/or parent provided in the FAFSA application.
 The student's EFC is reported to the student on the Student Aid Report (SAR).